Michigan Humanities Awards

 Humanities Champion of the Year

-This award is given to the person whose contributions result in outstanding public humanities impact in their community and in our state.
-An example would be humanities person (teacher, librarian, cultural leader) who has creatively and successfully brought humanities to the public forum.
-Faculty and scholars who have taken humanities to the public beyond their classroom, or brought the public into their classroom.
+Humanities Champion of the Year—Individual recognizes a person whose contributions result in outstanding public humanities impact in their community and in our state.
+Examples are teachers, scholars, librarians, historians, and cultural leaders who have creatively and successfully brought humanities to the public forum.